MAli-Farooq/SynAdult/README.md

 ## 📜 License & Dataset Access

-This project follows an **open-source license** and includes privacy-conscious, non-identifiable synthetic data.
+This project follows an **open-source license** and includes privacy-conscious, and further adhere to GDPR.
 For academic and research use only.
-If you'd like access to the full dataset, please fill out our [dataset access form](#).
+If you'd like access to the full dataset, please fill out our [dataset access form](https://docs.google.com/forms/d/e/1FAIpQLSfxXL8bJWhwv0B-FMIJd7m6meQ5Lx7i5zmvmd7BxOpnfmiihg/viewform).

 ---